JeremyRod/worklog-app/README.md

 - ~~Add versioning~~
 - ~~Export worklog~~
 - ~~Notes view~~
-- Summary view revamp, format text a little better, change hours view to be hh:mm.
+- ~~Summary view revamp, format text a little better, change hours view to be hh:mm.~~
-- Allow saving of a weeks entries from summary view.
+- ~~Allow saving of a weeks entries from summary view.~~
+- Add ability to select dates for summary.

 ### Future Additions
-- nicer error logging
 - error log file rotations?
-- Saving of user login and password details encrypted.
 - Filepicker for importing.
-- Add ability to switch filter item (proj, desc).
-- Check for common worklog syntax issues, resolve for importing.
+- Add inbuilt search functionality based on any input
-- Future add ability to select a week to view.
+- Add ability to select summary dates.
+- Add testing to code

 ### Known Bugs
 - ~~If deleting an entry list will not update until navigating away and back~~